Lyric coloratura soprano Abigail Raiford has been praised

 waterfront, working on puzzles, and playing video games, with her favorite

-teenager, she was deeply influenced by the music of David Bowie, Tom Waits,
+inspired by the music of David Bowie, Tom Waits, the Dave Matthews Band,

-inspired by their music today.
+Ben Folds, and Rosalía.
 She is a proud sister of Sigma Alpha Iota, and

 has been an active member of the New York Alumnae Chapter since 2018.
 Her